-Eyes: Ears: Pads: Toenails: Dark ruby or blue Flesh pink Flesh pink Horn-coloured et de Cuni e et de Cunicu
+Eyes: Ears: Pads: Toenails: Dark ruby or blue Flesh pink Flesh pink Horn-coloured et de Cuni

 White Pink Eyed (PE)

 The topcolour is to be pure snow white.
 The colour of the entire cavy should be of an even shade all over and free from flakiness, shading as well as odd coloured hairs.